bshongwe/bshongwe/README.md

     CodeRed
     Hacker Rank
     ... and many others

-    & other online certification for AWS & DevOps related courses

 I'm looking to collaborate with others on any project that revolve around my stack scope.
 However, I am always looking into acquiring more onto my stack.